QubesOS/qubes-doc/InstallNvidiaDriver.md

 See [this page](/wiki/CopyToDomZero) for instruction on how to transfer files to Dom0 (where there is normallyno networking).

+**WARNING**: Nvidia doesn't sign their files.
+To make it worse, you are forced to download them over a plaintext connection.
+This means there are virtually dozens of possibilities for somebody to modify this file and provide you with a malicious/backdoored file.
+You should realize that installing untrusted files into your Dom0 is really a bad idea.
+Perhaps it might be a better idea to just get a new laptop with integrated Intel GPU?
+You have been warned, anyway.

 Userspace components
 --------------------